 So which of these apply to machinery?

-In general terms there a 3 to 6 that are referenced for the design and build of machinery.
+In general terms there a 3 to 6 directives that are referenced for the design and build of machinery.
 These don't contain all the technical information to ensure the machine is safe and compliant.
 There are countless standards that can be followed to guide machine builders through when designing and building machines.
 There could also be country specific requirements to meet too.

 Modifying your existing machines?

-We can support end users who are undertaking machine modifications to their existing equipment or opting to build their own machines for 'in house use' taking them through the CE marking process.
+We support end users who are undertaking machine modifications to their existing equipment or opting to build their own machines for 'in house use' taking them through the CE marking process.
 It is worth remembering that 'in house' built equipment still has a legal requirement to be CE marked.